camunda/camunda-docs-static/get-started/content/spring-boot/model.md

 In this section we learn how to deploy a process and invoke a Spring Bean from a BPMN 2.0 Service Task.

-# Deploy and invoke BPMN process
+# Deploy and Invoke BPMN Process

-Now that we know how to bootstrap the process engine within Spring Boot Application, we can add a BPMN 2.0 process model and interact with the process from inside our Spring beans.
-In this section we will
+Now that we know how to bootstrap the process engine within a Spring Boot Application, we can add a BPMN 2.0 process model and interact with the process from inside our Spring beans.
+In this section, we will

 1. Model an executable BPMN 2.0 process.
 2. Use Spring Boot Starter auto-deployment for BPMN 2.0 processes.
 3. Create a process application.
 4. Start a process instance from our process application.

-## Model an executable BPMN 2.0 process and deploy it
+## Model an Executable BPMN 2.0 Process and Deploy It

 Start by modeling an executable process using the Camunda Modeler.
 The process should look as depicted in the screenshot below.